lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-02-09-Ackermann-example.md

 ### Odds and ends

-I have published a [more thorough treatment](https://doi.org/10.1017/bsl.2021.47) of this example in the Bulletin of Symbolic Logic.
+I have published a [more thorough treatment](https://doi.org/10.1017/bsl.2021.47) of this example in the *Bulletin of Symbolic Logic*.

 You'll find the Isabelle proof text at `src/HOL/Examples/Ackermann.thy` in your downloaded copy of Isabelle, and can also [browse it online](https://isabelle.in.tum.de/dist/library/HOL/HOL-Examples/Ackermann.html).